-- Students should seek career counseling from the Student Personnel Services Offices. - 2.
+- 1. Students should seek career counseling from the Student Personnel Services Officer or from his/her departmental advisor. - 2.
 Students must be in good standing within the actively enrolled program.
-A student may not be on academic suspension to transfer between departments. - 3.
-A transfer must be approved by both instructors (present and prospective) and submitted to the Office of Student Services. - 4.
-The transfer process must be completed in the Office of Student Services.
+A student may not be on academic or disciplinary suspension to transfer between departments. - 3.
+A transfer must be approved by both instructors (outgoing department and incoming department).
+The outgoing department must submit the transfer via e-mail on a Student Action form to the Office of Student Services.